manoshiraha19/Secure-Tomorrow-SDG-16/README.md

 ## Dataset

 The dataset used for training and evaluating the machine learning model is an extensive compilation of information from various reputable sources, including global health organizations and research studies.
 It covers a wide range of behavioral aspects, demographic variables, and suicide-related data, allowing the model to make informed predictions.
+The various Columns in the dataset are:
+- Country
+- Year
+- Age Group
+- Sex
+- Currently_Drink_Alcohol
+- Really_Get_Drunk
+- Overweight
+- Use_Marijuana
+- Have_Understanding_Parents
+- Missed_classes_without_permssion
+- Had_sexual_relation
+- Smoke_cig_currently
+- Had_fights
+- Bullied
+- Got_Seriously_injured
+- No_close_friends
+- Attempted_suicide

 ## Getting Started